MaxMaeder/keyboardFocus.js/README.md

-A lightweight library that applies a class to an element only when it is focued by tabbing.
+A lightweight library that applies a class to an element only when it is focused by tabbing.

 **[Try the demo](maxmaeder.github.io/keyboard-focus)**